SpredfastLegacy/JMVC-Inject/README.md

 [What is dependency injection?](https://github.com/cujojs/wire/wiki/IOC)

-# Functional Dependency Injection for JavaScriptMVC
+# Functional Dependency Injection for JavaScriptMVC (DoneJS/CanJS)

 In a traditional dependency injection paradigm, the container manages objects that are connected to each other through the wiring spec.
 Injection is done by either setting properties or passing values to a constructor function (which typically then sets the properties on the object itself).

 While that is a paradigm that works well in object oriented languages, it's more natural in a functional language like JavaScript to inject functions instead.

+**NOTE:** inject-core.js can be used independently of JavaScript MVC.
+You obviously wont be able to use the Class and Controller based functionality, but named functions and everything else should work.

 ## Advantages of injecting functions instead of objects